solopeach/Student-Expense-Tracker/README.md

 # Student-Expense-Tracker

-# An interactive CRUD application that helps students track their expenses.
+<p>An interactive CRUD application that helps students track their expenses. <p>
-#<i> Written in Python using Tkinter and MySQL to manage databases</i>
+<i> Written in Python using Tkinter and MySQL to manage databases</i>